 PHOTO CREDIT: (Photo at top of the page) Courtesy of University of Oregon

 The University of Maryland

-Zubair Ahmed, Ph.D., at the University of Maryland, has develop a mouse model of the Usher 1F mutation that he is now using both to test potential drug treatments in collaboration with Dr. Westerfield, potential drug therapies.
+Zubair Ahmed, Ph.D., at the University of Maryland, has developed a mouse model of the Usher 1F mutation that he is now using both to test potential drug treatments in collaboration with Dr. Westerfield, potential drug therapies.
 He is also working to develop a mini gene for gene replacment for Usher 1F.

 The University of Western Australia

 Livia Carvalho, Ph.D., at the University of Western Australia, is collaborating with Dr. Ahmed to develop gene replacement therapy for Usher 1F.
-She is developing a dual vector gene replacement therapy, which she will then send to Dr. Ahmed to test for efficacy on our mouse.
+She has developed a dual vector gene replacement therapy, which will soon be with Dr. Ahmed to test for efficacy on our mouse.